oneTRANSPORT/android-one-transport-sdk/extras/documentation/available_data.md

 ## Silverstone near-real-time and historical data

-We have two groups of feeds supplied by Clearview and BitCarrier, for the car parks and roads at Silverstone circuit.
+We have two groups of feeds supplied by Clearview and BitCarrier, for the car parks and roads in the vicinity of Silverstone circuit.

 Clearview has parking sensors located at the entrances to car parks at the venue and BitCarrier has Bluetooth sensors on road junctions that can match